Aptos, California: Parks and recreation

 Aptos is home to both the Forest of Nisene Marks State Park and Seacliff State Beach California state parks.
+Hidden Beach has a playground and a path that leads to the ocean.
 Nisene Marks is popular with hikers and mountain bikers.
 The San Andreas Fault Zone passes nearby and the epicenter of the M6.9 1989 Loma Prieta earthquake lies within.